apache/cordova-plugin-device/doc/index.md

     //             Version can also return update level "2.1-update1"
     //
     // BlackBerry: Torch 9800 using OS 6.0 would return "6.0.0.600"
     //
+    // Browser:    Returns version number for the browser
+    //
     // iPhone:     iOS 3.2 returns "3.2"
     //